yousafkhamza/retention-based-cleanup-script/README.md

 ./wordpress/wp-admin/images/comment-grey-bubble-2x.png

 !...........................WARNING..............................!
-We are going to start delete these above files with in 10sec...... if you don't need to exicute this purging task, please quite this script on here using with [ctrl + c] !...........................WARNING..............................!
+We are going to start deleting these above files within 10sec...... if you don't need to execute this purging task, please quite this script on here using with [ctrl + c] !...........................WARNING..............................!

 Deleting ./wordpress/wp-admin/css/farbtastic.css
 Deleting ./wordpress/wp-admin/images/browser.png
 Deleting ./wordpress/wp-admin/images/comment-grey-bubble-2x.png
 ```
-> Who you guys need to setup a automation backup/log removing as per the retention period please use script with [cronjob](https://www.tecmint.com/create-and-manage-cron-jobs-on-linux/).
+> Who you guys need to set up an automation backup/log removing as per the retention period please use the script with [cronjob](https://www.tecmint.com/create-and-manage-cron-jobs-on-linux/).

 ----
 ## Architecture